Spanish Food: 10 Dishes to Try in Spain

 Churros are a snack – and arguably the best snack in Spain if you ask most people!

-It is commonly eaten in the morning or if you simply get hungry before lunch.
-Churros are basically fried dough, somewhat reminiscent of waffles, but crispier on the outside.
+Churros are basically fried dough, somewhat reminiscent of waffles, but different in shape and much crispier on the outside.
 When you eat churros, it is recommended that you dip them in hot chocolate – churros and chocolate go well together.
 Most cafés in Madrid will have churros, and so will many other cities around Spain.
-It is possible to buy churros in supermarkets, that you later put in the oven or fry in a pot yourself, but it is never the same.
-If you have never tried churros before, then be sure to find a café and eat them for breakfast ASAP!
+It is possible to buy churros in supermarkets, that you later put in the oven or fry in a pot yourself, but it is never quite the same.

 Where to eat churros: Madrid